Ibnenty/SHG-Hotel-Reservation-Cancellations-Revenue-Optimization-2015-2017-/README.md

 ## Action plan:
 a.
 Encourage last-minute bookings and implement strategies to minimize cancellation
 b.
 Optimize revenue management to capitalize on higher average prices for last-minute bookings

+## ⚙️ Tools Used
+- Microsoft Excel, Power Query – Data analysis and visualization.
+- Charts & Dashboards – For explanatory storytelling and insights.